 Our Adoption Program

 Dogs or cats kept at the animal shelter more than 3 days may be adopted by anyone over the age of 18 who presents a valid driver’s license or government-issued identification.
-The adoption fee is $65 -- with funds used to defray the City's costs for spaying or neutering, vaccinations and a health examination.
+The adoption fee is $65 if out of city limits and $75 if inside city limits (includes a city license and microchip) -- with funds used to defray the City's costs for spaying or neutering, vaccinations and a health examination.
 Adoptable animals are posted on various social media sites.

 Our Licensing Policy